Below you’ll find all you need to know about handicap betting, including what it is and how you play the market.

 So, for example, Liverpool may be given a handicap of -3.5 and Fulham +3.5.
 Because you can’t score half a goal, this removes the draw, with Liverpool required to score four goals and Fulham needing to avoid defeat by four or more.

-This works the same as under over betting for goals and corners and means one team will win in this market.
+This works the same as betting for goals and corners and means one team will win in this market.
 There can be some very good value in this market when selecting the right teams.

 Premier League Final Position Handicap